rargo/vim-hex-rework/README.md

 ### Hex file edit:

-A Hex dump string is show below:
+A Hex dump string is shown as below:

 `00000000: bbcc 3839 3637 abed ffff 3839 0000 0000 ..8967....89....`

-The line is make of by the following parts:
+The line is made of by the following parts:

 - Address:       `00000000:`
 - Hex string:   `bbcc 3839 3637 abed ffff 3839 0000 0000`